raydipanwita/Database/challenges/02_test_driving_model_repository_classes.md

 You can see an example of the code for these in the project starter.

+### Design Recipe

+Follow this [Design
+Recipe](../resources/repository_class_recipe_template.md) to design, test-drive and implement these two classes for a table.
+The outline is:
+  1. Design and create the table if needed.
+  2. Create test SQL seeds.
+  3. Define the Model and Repository class names.
+  4. Implement the Model class.
+  5. Design the Repository class interface.
+  6. Write test examples.
+  7. Test-driven and implement the Repository class behaviour.

 ## Exercise

 You have the code for handling the `Artist` data, now your assignment is to test-drive two new classes; an `Album` class and an `AlbumRepository` class